frankyeh/UNet-Studio-Website/doc/gui_cx.md

 | bmi.t2.pos_corr.jpg | figure showing the tracks in four different views. |

-**TIPS**
+***TIPS***

 1. To change how DSI Studio visualizes tracks, open any FIB file in [Step T3 Fiber Tracking] and change [Step T3(c) Option].
-After closing the fiber tracking window, DSI Studio will memorize the setting and apply it.**
+After closing the fiber tracking window, DSI Studio will memorize the setting and apply it.

 2. There are several ways to improve the FDR, with the expense of losing sensitivity.
 You may increase the length threshold (e.g. 30 mm), increase the T threshold, increase pruning iterations in the advanced options.

-**Troubleshooting**

-1. If the direction of the correlation is wrong, try checking/unchecking "normalize QA" to fix the problem.
+***Troubleshooting***

-2. If you have very different FDR results at different permutation counts, increase the permutation count until the FDR converges.
+1. If you have very different FDR results at different permutation counts, increase the permutation count until the FDR converges.

-3. If the finding only shows very short tracks, try lowing the T threshold
+2. If the finding only shows very short tracks, try lowing the T threshold

-4. If the finding only contains very few tracks, please increase the permutation count in the advance option (may need more computation time).
+3. If the finding only contains very few tracks, please increase the permutation count in the advance option (may need more computation time).

-5. If the finding has many short fragments, consider increasing the length threshold or pruning count.
+4. If the finding has many short fragments, consider increasing the length threshold or pruning count.

 ## Report Connectometry Results